Jonnyauk/Wonderflux/README.txt

 They use a special definitions such as 'half' and 'quarter' to make layout easier.
 By using these functions you are able to create layouts that dynamically resize.

-You will find reference to all hooks in themes/wonderflux/wf-includes/wf-display-hooks.php

-You will find a number of more interesting display functions for you to use in your themes in themes/wonderflux/wf-includes/wf_engine.php in the wflux_functions class

 You will see a reference guide in the head of your document if you view source.
 It is currently working in a very similar way to the Blueprint CSS framework, the same rules and references apply - http://www.blueprintcss.org/

+You will find a number of more interesting display functions for you to use in your themes in themes/wonderflux/wf-includes/wf_engine.php in the wflux_functions class